Foxes Lair

 • Contact

-The arboretum contains over 60 species of eucalypts that demonstrate the diversity of this iconic Australian species.
+The arboretum contains over 60 species of eucalypts, which display the diversity of this iconic Australian species, and a few species of pine.

 The files below give you an insight into this unique genera, and enable you to identify them in the arboretum.